fairlearn/fairlearn/docs/user_guide/mitigation.rst

 ^^^^^^^^^^^^
 :class:`fairlearn.postprocessing.Thresholder` is a post processing technique which outputs a binary prediction based on group-specific thresholds.
-The specified thresholds can work in two directions (positive/negative), and can be applied to the output of the :code:`predict()` function of a regressor, :code:`predict_proba()[:,1]` of a classifier, or on :code:`decision_function()` of SVC/LogisticRegression.
-Examples of these different applications can be found below.
+The specified thresholds can work in two directions (:ref:`positive<pos_thresholds>`/:ref:`negative<negative_thresholds>`), and can be applied to the output of the :code:`predict()` function of a regressor, the second element of each prediction obtained from :code:`predict_proba()` of a classifier, or on :code:`decision_function()` of, for example, :class:`sklearn.svm.SVC` or :class:`sklearn.linear_model.LogisticRegression`.
+Examples of these different applications are presented below.

 Why use it
 ^^^^^^^^^^^^
-:class:`Thresholder` is an easy to interpret tool, that can help explore different trade-offs.
-Where an algorithm like :class:`ThresholdOptimizer` “blindly” satisfies a specific constraint, :class:`Thresholder` aids the user in manually exploring different trade-offs, which can help gain more insight into the data.
+:class:`Thresholder` is an easy to interpret tool, that can help explore trade-offs between fairness metrics and predictive performance.
+Where an algorithm like :class:`ThresholdOptimizer` “blindly” satisfies a specific constraint, :class:`Thresholder` aids the user in manually exploring different trade-offs, which can help gain more insight into the problem.
 Also, since :class:`Thresholder` is a post-processing technique, it is not necessary to alter an already trained estimator, which might be the only feasible unfairness mitigation approach when developers cannot influence training, due to practical reasons or security or privacy.

-In the next section, we will consider all ways of specifying thresholds, and show how to investigate the effect of different thresholds.
+In the next section, we will explain the different ways in which thresholds can be specified, and show how to investigate the effect of different thresholds.

 How to use it